RDU Small Business Programs

 Disadvantaged Business Enterprise (DBE)

 The Disadvantaged Business Enterprise (DBE) Program was created to provide a level playing field for small minority- and women-owned companies that wish to do business with RDU on federally-funded contracts.

 DBEs are small, independent businesses that are at least 51 percent owned and operated by one or more socially or economically disadvantaged individuals.
-We seek to ensure the active participation of small businesses to:

 Businesses interested in becoming certified as DBEs must complete and submit an application through the N.C.
 Unified Certification Program (NCUCP) to the N.C.
 Department of Transportation.
 Upon approval, these companies can be used by RDU to meet the DBE goals for federally-funded contracts.

 The Airport Concessionaire Disadvantaged Business Enterprise (ACDBE) program is designed to increase the opportunities for minority- and women-owned small businesses to operate as concessionaires in the airport or provide goods and services related to the airport concessions program.

 The Airport Authority’s ACDBE Program is administered in accordance with the regulations of the U.S. Department of Transportation.